-We at rdslab work to offer the best service, we believe that Elasticsearch can help companies with the need to analyze big data, this is why we have a team that deals with Elasticsearch technology so as to be always ready to use the latest technologies to help with your needs.
+We at RDS Lab work to offer the best service.
+We believe that Elasticsearch is an essential tool fot that service and thet it can help companies with the data massive data analysis needs That is why we have a team that deals with Elasticsearch technology, so as to always be ready to use the latest technologies to help with your needs.

 Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 It is developed alongside a data collection and log-parsing engine called Logstash, and an analytics and visualisation platform called Kibana.
 The three products are designed for use as an integrated solution, referred to as the “Elastic Stack”.

 Beats are given light shippers that collect and transport various types of data to elasticsearch.

 The beats have been modularized and are already prepared to collect data from different types of sources, to name a few exist: filebeat (read log files),

 winlogbeat (read WS events), packetbeat (read data on network traffic ), metricbeat (system and application metrics law) and many others.

 Logstash is the module of the Elastic Stack suite that has the function of collecting and processing data and logs from any source allowing the normalization and variation of schemes and formats.

 Compared to Beats it performs more advanced functions on the data, allowing it to do actions such as parsing, enrichment and others.

 Kibana is the data visualization tool of the Elastic Stack suite that allows a native interaction with all data and the simplified creation of dashboards, graphs and tables, histograms and thermal maps based on geo-location.
 Kibana produces visualization layouts that allow you to capture the entire data value at a glance, facilitating overall vision and monitoring.